jrtier/MAC-Spoofer/README.md

 - Time-Specified MAC Address changing (broken right now)

-Also, the text and other feautures are buggy
+Also, the text and other features are buggy